Gh0st-uchiha/KareemSchultz/README.md

-# KareemSchultz
+# Kareem Schultz's Homelab Projects

 A collection of homelab projects, scripts, and configurations covering networking, cloud, automation, and more.

-# Kareem Schultz's Homelab Projects

 Welcome to my tech playground!
 This repository is a collection of various projects, scripts, and configurations from my homelab and professional experiments.
 As a network engineer with a passion for cloud architecture and emerging technologies, I use this space to share my experiences and learnings.

 ## 🚀 Featured Projects